 In addition to lowering costs, businesses are often attracted by the flexibility independent contractors offer.
 Their specialized skill sets allow them to start working with minimal onboarding, allowing companies to expand and contract their teams according to their needs.

-However, the risks involved in hiring independent contractors may outweigh these perceived benefits.
-Let’s take a look at some of the main threats you need to be aware of.
+But there are some risks involved in hiring independent contractors, which may outweigh any perceived benefits.
+Let’s take a look at some of the main threats you need to be aware of before hiring contractors.

 Independent Contractor Misclassification